New Your State Education Law requires a physical examination of students when they:

 - Need working papers

-If a child becomes ill or injured during the school day, first aid will be given and a determination made as to whether the child should remain a t school.
+If a child becomes ill or injured during the school day, first aid will be given and a determination made as to whether the child should remain at school.
 A parent or guardian will be notified if a student needs to go home or referred for medical care.
 If we are unable to reach a parent/guardian, the designated person(s) on the student’s emergency information sheet will be contacted.
-In the event that no one can be reached and student’s condition or injury is deemed serious, then an ambulance will be summoned.
+In the event that no one can be reached and the student’s condition or injury is deemed serious, then an ambulance will be summoned.

-Please return the completed “Student Emergency Information Sheet” at the beginning of each school year and notify the main office of any changes during the year to insure your child’s safety.
+Please return the completed “Student Emergency Information Sheet” at the beginning of each school year and notify the main office of any changes during the year to ensure your child’s safety.
 A copy of the form is available from the health office or - click here.